florentmorin/Xcode13LLDBBug/README.md

 The project can be tested by opening `AppWithInternalFramework/AppWithInternalFramework.xcworkspace`, `AppWithInternalStaticLibrary/AppWithInternalStaticLibrary.xcworkspace` and `AppWithInternalPod/AppWithInternalPod.xcworkspace`.

+It works fine with `AppWithInternalPackage` which uses a Swift Package.

 If you run the app on a simulator, a shared breakpoint will be triggered.

 ### In command line (hotfixed)